ShaunCurtis/Blazr.TabControl/readme.md

 </ul>
 ```

-We have a set of parameters for setting the Css and other data:
+1. A set of parameters for setting the Css and other data:

 ```csharp
     [Parameter] public string Class { get; set; } = string.Empty;